Test Connection

 Create VPC

-Connect to the EC2 Private server and check the internet connection.
+Connect to the EC2 Private Server and Check Internet Connection

 1. Access to EC2